Seventh New Hampshire Infantry

 Boston Journal article on 7th New Hampshire, March 4, 1864

-Excerpt from the book A History of Seventh Regiment New Hampshire Volunteers in the War of the Rebellion
+Excerpt from the book The Seventh Regiment New Hampshire Volunteers in the War of the Rebellion

 The Calvin Shedd Papers: The Civil War in Florida: Letters of a New Hampshire Soldier